Local Businesses and Village Amenities in Heath and Reach

 Sports and Recreation Fields

-The sports field in Bryants Lane has a Trim Trail around the perimeter, all-weather courts for tennis, five-a-side football and bowls and a pavilion which is used by the Heath and Reach Boxing Club.
+The sports field in Bryants Lane has a Trim Trail around the perimeter, all-weather courts for tennis, five-a-side football, bowls and a pavilion which is used by Leighton Buzzard Crossfit.
 There is also a football pitch which is used as the home pitch for a local team.

 Thrift Road Playing Field provides swings, a roundabout and climbing apparatus for young children and a slide, zipwire and climbing blocks for older children.

 To check on availability at Bryants Lane Sports Ground, please click on the following link

 St Leonard’s has been the Parish Church since the beginning of the 19th-century although the building, originally a chapel, boasts a 16th-century tower.